 The Future of Retro Game Preservation

-TheGameArchives.com wants to partner with small studios to preserve post-launch versions, create digital exhibits for legendary games (e.g., Zelda timeline walkthroughs), and launch a blog for strategy guides and user essays.
+TheGameArchives.com is revolutionizing retro game preservation by collaborating with tiny studios to archive post-launch versions, creating digital exhibits for legendary franchises such as The Legend of Zelda, and launching a community-driven blog featuring strategy guides and user essays.

 FAQs